Why Behavior Works Zoo School?

 As it happens, this mirrors much of what is needed while building a great zoo.
 The science of behavior is known to work because life often reveals itself to people in similar ways who have never met or work in different professions.
 We can observe what works and does not work because life and our learning shapes us.
 We are being shaped and are shaping others whether we know it or not and whether we are skilled shapers or not.
 I was an extremely skilled shaper of behavior in my youth.
 BUT, unfortunately, not always in the way I thought I was.
 Long before I was the CEO of a Zoo that consistently ranks as one of the best in the country, I was a young CEO learning the hard way.
 I was either doing it completely wrong or less effectively than possible.

 Four goals drove me and continue to drive me.
 1) develop a culture where after a person leaves they would say it was the best place they ever worked.
 It is worded that way because I realized people don’t always know what they have until it is gone.
 2) While at Cheyenne Mountain, they would use their discretionary energy for the mission.
 3) In my mind, every animal deserved the best home possible.
 Because of that we did not stop building new homes for over 20 years straight.
 We wanted every exhibit and animal to be set up for success.
-This would have been impossible without a basic understanding of principles like antecedent arrangement, the negative side effects of punishment, reinforcement vs reward, and the now famous bridge and curse .
+This would have been impossible without a basic understanding of principles like antecedent arrangement, the negative side effects of punishment, reinforcement vs reward, and the “click and hope” approach to training .
 This list grew and grew in complexity and understanding for over 15 years.
 You too can understand all of these principles with a skilled guide to help you see how animal behavior and people behavior are just behavior.

 While working with Susan Friedman on our animal goals, I saw she was an expert in the science behind behavior not just animal behavior.
 She became my guide and now you have access to that through the BWZoo School.
 Every goal you have will get better and attainable.
 The Cheyenne Mountain Zoo became a place where people began to dream and learn freely.
 A place where the ideas around taking thoughtful action, observing the results and revising our plan became second nature.
 If your goal is to be a professional shaper of people and animals we can teach you the how and whys behind how behavior analysis can help achieve anything you can dream.
 We can make sure your body of work stands as a testament to the visions you have.”